Jadens-arc/jadens-arc.github.io/content/posts/lineageos.md

 There were so many settings I had to change on the phone.
 First getting into developer mode, then disabling OEM protection, and enabling ADB.

 Then there was getting the phone into fastboot mode.
-I don’t remember exactly what I did but I do remember turning the phone off and on like 50 million times and having to perform the Konami code on the side buttons.
+I don’t remember exactly what I did, but I do remember turning the phone off and on like 50 million times and having to perform the Konami code on the side buttons.

 Finally after hours of trying I managed to get the phone in a state where I could write an image to it.
 I tried following the instructions on LineageOS’ website but the partition that they told me to install was missing.
 So I ended up bouncing around between YouTube tutorials.